Following are projects that MCEDSV is currently engaged in to help end domestic and sexual violence in Michigan

 The project partners working with MCEDSV include Arc Michigan, Developmental Disabilities Institute at Wayne State University, and the Michigan Disability Rights Coalition.
 The Project Partners have created a Collaboration Charter, selected a pilot site community (Washtenaw County,) conducted a Needs Assessment and created a Strategic Plan for addressing gaps and barriers.

-The project period was extended for an additional year and implementation of the Strategic Plan is now underway.
-Cross trainings of project partners has begun, and new resources are in development.
-Project resources, including safety and acessability resposnvieness tools, are compiled on the project website:
+The project period was extended and implementation of the Strategic Plan is continuing.
+Partners are participating in cross trainings, and have developed new resources, including safety and acessability responsiveness tools.
+These resources are compiled on the project website:

 Click here for Project brochure.